SamuelBrook/battleship/README.md

 # battleship

-Project to practice test driven development creating the game Battleship.
+Project to practice test driven development by creating the game Battleship.